cloudprivacylabs/lsa/README.md

 }
 ```

-This reference is valid only if it points to a schema with the same
+This reference is valid only if it points to a schema.
-`objectType`.
-A reference to a layer in this context is meaningless.

 ## Weak reference: IRI